AzizjonTuraev/book_recommendation/README.md

 The API exposes four main functions, which are also accessible through the web interface:

-1. **Low Rated Books**: Get books with the lowest ratings from the dataset.
+1. **Low-Rated Books**: Get books with the lowest ratings from the dataset.
-2. **High Rated Books**: Get books with the highest ratings from the dataset.
+2. **High-Rated Books**: Get books with the highest ratings from the dataset.
 3. **Existing User IDs**: Retrieve all the existing user IDs in the dataset.
 4. **Book Recommendation for User ID**: Get book recommendations for a specific user based on their ratings and preferences.